-The project area covers extensive exposures of the Gawler Range Volcanics (GRV, Figure 2) formed by extensive eruptions of felsic magmas associated with the emplacement of high-level granitic intrusions approximately 1.6 billion years ago.
-The GRV and underlying metamorphic rocks are prospective for a range of deposit styles that include various combinations of gold, silver, copper, molybdenum, lead, zinc, rare earth elements, graphite and tin ± tungsten.
-The prospectivity is evidenced by numerous mineral occurrences in the region, and the presence pf several significant deposits (Figure 2).
-The latter include the 33Moz Paris silver deposit located just 6km to the south of EL 5430 and Terramin’s 7.7Mt Menninnie Dam lead-zinc-silver deposit – the largest undeveloped lead-zinc deposit in South Australia.
-The Menninnie Dam deposit, located on EL5039, consists of two main mineralised zones: the Menninnie Central zone and the nearby Viper zone.
-The lodes at Menninnie Central and Viper have been combined to estimate a JORC 2004 compliant Inferred Resource totalling: 7.7Mt @ 3.1% Zn, 2.6% Pb and 27g/t Ag, at a 2.5% Pb+Zn cut-off (ASX: TZN 1st March 2011).
-The GRP is also flanked by several significant gold prospects that are yet to be fully evaluated, including Barnes-Baggy Green, Weednanna and Parkinson Dam along the southern margin of the GRV (Figure 2).
-The Glenloth and Tarcoola goldfields and the Tunkillia deposit flank the GRV to the northwest.
+The SGP covers extensive exposures of the Gawler Range Volcanics (GRV) formed by large-scale eruptions of felsic magmas associated with the widespread emplacement of high-level granitic intrusions and associated mineralising systems (Figure 2) approximately 1.59 billion years ago.
+The GRV and underlying metamorphic rocks are prospective for a range of mineral deposit styles that include various combinations of gold, silver, copper, molybdenum, lead, zinc, rare earth elements, graphite and tin ± tungsten.
+The prospectivity is evidenced by numerous mineral occurrences in the region, and the presence of several significant deposits (Figure 2).
+The latter include the 42Moz Paris silver deposit located just 6km to the south of EL 5430 and the 7.7Mt Menninnie Dam lead-zinc-silver deposit located on the SGP’s EL 5949 (Figures 1, 2).

 Two broad groupings of GRV are recognised: an upper (younger) group consisting of extensive comparatively flat-lying flow units of porphyritic dacite and rhyolite, and a lower (older) group that is more compositionally and texturally varied (rhyolitic to basaltic lavas and tuffs) and locally more steeply tilted.
-The lower GRV and underlying basement rocks host most of the mineral deposits and occurrences mentioned above, contributing to a general perception that mineralising fluids have been unable to penetrate the upper GRV.
+The lower GRV and underlying metamorphic basement rocks host most of the mineral deposits and occurrences mentioned above, contributing to a general perception that mineralising fluids have been unable to penetrate the upper GRV.
 This perception is false.